 - Phone number: (02) 9977 3305

-Live and loud, Coggee Bay is doing your team proud by airing each and every game on the Selina's big screen.
+Live and loud, Cogee Bay is doing your team proud by airing each and every game on all 15 TV screens in the Sports Bar as well as on the Selina's big screen.
 With atmosphere and grub like this to kick the game off, you've got your Wednesday sorted like a boss.

 Book a spot early to get table service thrown in - so you won't have to miss anything by heading to the bar, obviously.

 Food specials to keep you fueled up all night long include a burger and VB for $20, wings and bundy for $15 and SOO pizzas for $20.

 Bars in the North Shore and Northern Beaches